 How To Operate With “One Arm Behind Your Back”

 You might be missing key components when you have blotters that may exclude key information (i.e. country of origin or counterparty for money movement surveillance were used as examples).
 Performing a reasonable risk assessment was emphasized.
-You must look at your business, products, risks, facts, and circumstances related to your program to ensure you have a system geared towards your business model.
-Firms run into issues where there might be a process to identify concerns, but escalation and follow through of red flags is often a broken system.
+You must look at your business, products, risks, facts, and circumstances.
+Each of these should be related to your program to ensure you have a system geared towards your business model.
+Firms run into issues where there might be a process to identify concerns, but the escalation and follow-through of red flags is often a broken system.

 Learning From The Past: Money Laundering Typologies

-The podcast recommends looking at the stories from the past through case studies to learn about established money laundering schemes and how money laundering risks might manifest themselves.
-These may include terrorist financing, currency exchange, banking only activities, and penny stocks schemes.
+The podcast recommends looking at the stories from the past through case studies to learn about established money laundering schemes.
+It also discusses how money laundering risks might manifest themselves.
+These may include terrorist financing, currency exchange, banking only activities, and penny stock schemes.

 “I Just Don’t Have The Resources”

 The size of your system doesn’t matter; the reasonableness of what you do have in place does.
-Copy and pasting responses to alerts on exception reports don’t count as reasonable.
-Another concern may be an overwhelmed compliance department, which FINRA notes may be a root cause of other underlying issues in the firm.
+Copying and pasting responses to alerts on exception reports don’t count as reasonable.
+Another concern may be an overwhelmed compliance department.
+FINRA notes an overwhelmed compliance department can be a root cause of underlying issues in the firm.
 Having these difficult conversations is key.
-It is critical to understand how the data is flowing through the firm and what departments need to work together to connect the pieces when building a solid AML surveillance program.
+It is critical to understand how the data is flowing through the firm.
+All departments need to work together to connect the pieces when building a solid AML surveillance program.
 From your IT department to operations to compliance, do these departments work together in your Firm to create a reasonable system to monitor for AML?

-Money laundering schemes don’t look to be slowing down, in fact the schemes are becoming ever more complex and sophisticated.
-The podcast urges all Firm’s to be vigilant and assess your Firm’s controls in this area.
+Money laundering schemes don’t look to be slowing down, in fact, the schemes are becoming more complex and sophisticated.
+Also, the podcast urges all Firms to be vigilant and assess your Firm’s controls in this area.